Hispanic and Italian Studies

 The combined program requires a minimum of 138 credits, of which at least 30 must be graduate credits.
-In qualifying for the B.A., students must meet all University and college requirements, including the requirements of the undergraduate major described previously, the minor requirement, the minimum 90-credit liberal arts and sciences requirement, general education requirements and residency requirements.
-In qualifying for the M.A., students must meet all University and college requirements as outlined in the Graduate Bulletin, including completion of a minimum of 30 graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience and residency requirements.
+In qualifying for the B.A., students must meet all University and College of Arts and Sciences requirements, including the requirements of the undergraduate major described previously, the minor requirement, the minimum 90-credit liberal arts and sciences requirement, general education requirements and residency requirements.
+In qualifying for the M.A., students must meet all University and College of Arts and Sciences requirements, including completion of a minimum of 30 graduate credits and course distribution requirements within their M.A. concentration, and successful completion of the M.A. exams.
 Up to 12 graduate credits may be applied simultaneously to both the B.A. and M.A. programs.

 Students may apply for admission to the combined degree program in Spanish at the beginning of their junior year or after the successful completion of 56 credits.
-Students entering the University with advanced standing in Spanish may be admitted after satisfying the core requirements (A SPN 205 or 206, 223, 301 (or 301Z), 312, and 316).
+Students entering the University with advanced standing in Spanish may be admitted after satisfying the core requirements: A SPN 205 or 206, 208 or 209, 303, 310, and one additional 300 level course.
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.